-Join the Retirees Association for a Trip to See the Palm Springs Follies Farewell Season

-The Retirees' Association has reserved seats for the Farewell Season of the Palm Springs Follies on Wednesday, Dec.
-4. Mark your calendar and plan to join your friends and colleagues when they go to see this year's hilarious performance of the world-famous, Broadway-caliber celebration of the music, dance, and comedy of Mid-Century America with a cast old enough to have lived it!
+Join the Retirees Association for a Trip To See the Palm Springs Follies Farewell Season hilarious performance of the world-famous, Broadway-caliber celebration of the music, dance, and comedy of Mid-Century America with a cast old enough to have lived it!
 The ladies and gentlemen of the Follies range in age from 55 to 85.